abhinavrai19/graphics-project-missile-command/ReadMe.txt

 CSC561 Program 4 Missile Command By Abhinav Rai.
+(Copied from my NCSU github repo)

 GAME DESCRIPTION:
 The aim of the game is to prevent the incoming missiles from hitting your cities(white orbs) and your defense missile batteries(blue orbs)